vidyagames998/vidyagames998.github.io/eldenring/index.md

 Red flask heals hp, blue flask heals magic, Fanged imps can be summoned when you have enough magic and are near enemies.

-Head to the church and get the next grace.
+Head to the church of elleh (helle backwards) and get to the next grace.

 In the destroyed church there is a pedastal and a guy dressed as santa with a donkey.
 (Again weird anti christian vibes)

 ![](images/santa.jpg)

 The pedastal is there to teach you that you can upgrade weapons.
-In order to do so you need to find smithing stones.
+In order to do so you will need to find smithing stones.
 There are somber and normal smithing stones.
 Weapons use one or the other, but never both.
 Be extremely picky about what you choose to upgrade or you will be in for an extremely tough time.

 Santa sells a handful of useful items once you have an abundance of money.
 He has a torch so you can see in dungeons, an almost useless telescope that lets you get a birds eye view of places, cracked pots which make it so you can craft items to throw at bosses to put them to sleep or poison them, and a crafting kit so you can follow recipes you find to make certain items, the rest is pretty useless.